cab-product-marking/opcua_client/README.md

     $ cd <paths to>\opcua_client\x64\Debug
     $ .\client.exe "-h" or .\client.exe "--help"

+If there are problems with the terminal arguments use brackets.
 Visit <paths to>/opcua_client/res/usage.txt for usecases and examples or call .\client.exe "--help".

 ### Use the python-opcua-client